Scriptbash/Wispar/README.md

 ## Description
 <p align="justify">
-Wispar description
+Wispar is a user-friendly Android/iOS app that seamlessly searches scientific journals using the Crossref API.
+Stay updated on your preferred journals by following them and receive new article abstracts in your main feed.
+The integration of EZproxy and Unpaywall ensures convenient access to open-access articles.
 </p>

 ## Features overview
 <ul>
-<li></li>
-<li></li>
-<li></li>
+<li>Download articles for offline access</li>
+<li>EZproxy and Unpaywall integration</li>
+<li>Send articles to Zotero</li>
 </ul>

 ## Contribute
 <p align ="justify">
-If you want to get involved with QRaven's development, please read the <a href="https://qraven.readthedocs.io/en/latest/contribute.html">contribution guide</a>.

 </p>

 ## Help
 <p align ="justify">
-If you run into any issue while using Wispar, have a question or want to share your feedback, please open an issue here : https://github.com/Scriptbash/QRaven/issues
+If you run into any issue while using Wispar, have a question or want to share your feedback, please open an issue here : https://github.com/Scriptbash/Wispar/issues
 </p>